StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Experiments

+To investigate whether entropy minimization provides an effective criterion for selecting the merging coefficient, we compare the proposed strategy against a set of fixed interpolation points on the simplex $\lambda_{\mathrm{VGGT}}+\lambda_{\mathrm{MDE}}=1$, as summarized in Tab. \ref{simplex-lambda}.
+Specifically, different combinations of $\lambda_{\mathrm{VGGT}}$ and $\lambda_{\mathrm{MDE}}$ are evaluated while keeping all other settings unchanged.
+The results demonstrate that the entropy-minimized solution yields the best overall performance, indicating that entropy minimization serves as a reliable proxy for identifying high-quality merged weights.

-\textbf{3) Does the proposed feature neck outperform using the feature neck from MDE or VGGT directly?}
+\textbf{4) Does the proposed feature neck outperform using the feature neck from MDE or VGGT directly?}

 This ablation study investigates the relative contributions of the MDE neck and the VGGT neck to the overall system performance.
 The corresponding results are summarized in Tab. \ref{neck-abl}.
 The condition $\alpha=-1.0$ corresponds to a baseline configuration where the feature neck is exclusively composed of the frozen AA blocks from VGGT, with no feature modulation being performed by the MDE branch.
 In contrast, Experiment No. 2 utilizes the MDE neck in isolation, excluding the VGGT neck from the architecture.
 Under these specific configurations, both the camera FOV estimation and the resulting disparity exhibit deviations from the ground truth.
 Experiments No. 3-5 explore various integration strategies for the two branches, revealing that the configuration in Experiment No. 5 achieves the superior disparity estimation performance.
 Notably, this result also demonstrates that balancing camera-specific knowledge with feature preservation capacity facilitates the expression of more robust stereo vision priors.

-\textbf{4) Impact of Hyperparameter $\alpha$.}
+\textbf{5) Impact of Hyperparameter $\alpha$.}

 This part presents an ablation study on hyperparameter $\alpha$, with the corresponding results provided in Tab. \ref{alpha}.
 Experiments indicate that the mean camera FOV is estimated most accurately when $\alpha$ is set to 1.0.
 Furthermore, the median FOV error exhibits a monotonic decrease when $\alpha \geq 0.4$.
 However, an excessively large weight for the VGGT neck can degrade the performance of both camera pose and disparity estimation, likely due to image degradation induced by an overemphasis on this branch.
 In our experimental setup, the EPE is minimized when $\alpha$ is 0.2 or 0.3.
 Notably, the camera pose error at these values is also competitive with known SOTA levels, providing further evidence for the correlation between camera knowledge and disparity estimation capability.
 This suggests that an optimal value of $\alpha$ within the range of 0.2 to 0.4 may exist, striking a balance between camera knowledge and feature representation to achieve even higher disparity estimation accuracy.
 Future work could explore learning-based methods to adaptively determine this hyperparameter.